 Ipswich is now the fastest growing city in Queensland and one of the top 10 nation wide.
-Today, the population of Ipswich has grown to over 231,000 and will more than double in the next two decades.(iFuture 2021-2026).
+Today, the population of Ipswich has grown to over 231,000 and will more than double in the next two decades (iFuture 2021-2026).
 Queensland State Government's Land Supply and Development Monitoring Report states that the capacity and realistic availability of planned dwelling supply in the Ipswich consolidation and expansion areas provide more than the minimum 15 years of supply sought by ShapingSEQ (South East Queensland Regional Plan).

 Future development to accommodate the population expansion will require land to be cleared.
-This will remove areas of vegetation, loss of habitat and increase the urban heat island effect if not appropriately planned for and managed.
+This will remove areas of vegetation, cause loss of habitat and increase the urban heat island effect if not appropriately planned for and managed.
 Mitigation of the urban heat island effect and provision of open space within 400m of dwellings is outlined in the Planning (Walkable Neighbourhoods) Amendment Regulation 2020.
 This provides direction for street tree planting along footpaths.
 Also, parks and other areas of open space are to be within 400m of new housing blocks.
-This will provide some reduction of the heat island effect in time as the trees mature if planted and maintained correctly.
+This will provide some reduction of the heat island effect over time as the trees mature if planted and maintained correctly.
 The maps below and on the opposite page have been included in the Plan to draw attention to the 2019 canopy cover and the projected population growth in 2040.
 This highlights the importance of retaining as much vegetation as possible in order to mitigate climate change and urban heat island effect while retaining biodiversity value, habitat and connectivity.

 The map below illustrates the projected population growth for Ipswich 2021 to 2040 (taken from City of Ipswich, Recreational Cycling and Walking Action Plan, 2021).

-Areas such as South Ripley are estimated to have an increase of 25,369 residents.
-3.6 map shows canopy cover from 2019 LiDAR information and 3.7 map shows the % canopy cover per suburb.
+Canopy Cover LiDAR map, on page 17, illustrates the canopy cover within the urban footprint.
+Canopy Cover % per Suburb map on page 17, gives more detail with the percentage canopy cover for each suburb.
+This information will assist with greening prioritisation.
 As an example, South Ripley is shown as 24.9% canopy cover which will reduce when land is cleared to accommodate the estimated 25,369 new residents by 2040.

 Through considered strategic planning and actioning of green infrastructure projects, vegetation should be retained, minimising the impacts of development on vegetation and wildlife.
 Additionally, this will reduce the impact of urban heat island effect.
-Furthermore, by retaining vegetation, many greening benefits are provided. as well as economic values such as increase to property values; encourage more dwell time in places which can result in greater support to local businesses.
+Furthermore, by retaining vegetation, many greening benefits are provided, as well as economic values such as encouraging more dwell time in places which can result in greater support to local businesses.